mundipagg/amora-data-build-tool/docs_src/feature-store/feature-view.md

 ### Entities

-- Used to identify the __primary key__ on which feature values are stored and retrieved.
-- Used during the lookup of feature values from the [Online Store](./feature-store.md#storage) and the join process in point-in-time joins.
+Entities are used to identify the __primary key__ on which feature values are stored and retrieved.
+They are used as keys during the lookup of feature values from the [Online Store](./feature-store.md#storage) and the join process in point-in-time joins.
-- Are generally recognizable, concrete concepts or abstract, such as a customer email, a company identifier or a [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key).
+Entities are generally recognizable, concrete concepts or abstract, such as a customer email, a document number or a [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key).
-- Act as primary keys.
-They are used during the lookup of features from the online store, and they are also used to match feature rows across feature views during point-in-time joins.

 It is possible to define multiple entities for a single a feature view and is also possible to have zero entities.